State of the Teutonic Order: Poles in Old Prussia

-The Old Prussians withstood many attempts at conquest preceding that of the Teutonic Knights.
+The Old Prussians had withstood many attempts at conquest preceding that of the Teutonic Knights.
 Bolesław I of Poland began the series of unsuccessful conquests when he sent Adalbert of Prague in 997.
-In 1147, Bolesław IV of Poland attacked Prussia with the aid of Kievan Rus, but was unable to conquer it.
+In 1147, Bolesław IV of Poland attacked Prussia with the aid of Kievan Rus' but was unable to conquer it.
 Numerous other attempts followed, and, under Duke Konrad I of Masovia, were intensified, with large battles and crusades in 1209, 1219, 1220 and 1222.

-The West-Baltic Prussians successfully repelled most of the campaigns and managed to strike Konrad in retaliation.
-However, the Prussians and Yotvingians in the south had their territory conquered.
+The West Baltic Prussians successfully repelled most of the campaigns and managed to strike Konrad in retaliation.
+However, the Prussians and the Yotvingians in the south had their territory conquered.
 The land of the Yotvingians was situated in the area of what is today the Podlaskie Voivodeship of Poland.
 The Prussians attempted to oust Polish or Masovian forces from Yotvingia, which by now was partially conquered, devastated and almost totally depopulated.